 - What to expect when you attend the biometrics appointment.

-Disclaimer: This is based on my experience of going through the process.
+Disclaimer: This is based on my experience of going through the process (I’m not a lawyer or immigration advisor).
 If you have any issues make sure you contact UKVI or UKVCAS.

 Difference between UKVI and UKVCAS